njohnso6/nia_snakemake_class/03_reproducibility/A.md

 Before using Singularity with Snakemake, you must have it in your path either in your environment or using `module load singularity`

+Let's take a look at our exercises in exercise01.

 To use a singularity container simply add it to your rule:

+You should see the following rule in
 ```
 rule hisat2:
     input: fq = "00fastq/{sample}.fastq.gz",